|Diagnostic Value of Pap Smear and Colposcopy in Non-benign Cervical Lesions|

 |Manizheh Sayyah-Melli, Vahideh Rahmani, Elaheh Ouladsahebmadarek, Mehri Jafari-Shobeiri, Parvin Mostafa Gharabaghi, Maryam Nooshin Vahidi|

-Objectives: Although cervical cancer is a very common and lethal condition, owing to longstanding premalignant lesions, preventing morbidity and mortality by screening measures is feasible.
-Pap smear, colposcopy and biopsy are among main modalities in this regard, but there is still no consensus on the diagnostic utility of the first two methods.
-This study sought to examine the diagnostic utility of Pap smear and colposcopy to cytology in evaluating non-benign cervical lesions.
+Objectives: Cervical cancer is a very common and lethal condition; however, owing to longstanding premalignant lesions, it is possible to prevent morbidity and mortality by screening tests.
+Pap smear, colposcopy, and biopsy are among the main modalities in this regard, however there is no consensus on the diagnostic utility of the first 2 methods.
+This study sought to examine the diagnostic utility of Pap smear, colposcopy, and cytology in evaluating the non-benign cervical lesions.

-Methods: A cross sectional study was carried out between 2014 and 2016 in an out-patient setting at the Alzahra Teaching Hospital of the Tabriz University of Medical Sciences.
-After obtaining informed consent, all 0f 315 participants with abnormal Pap testwere underwent colposcopy and biopsy from the abnormal areas.
-Cervical biopsy was considered as gold standard and the diagnostic valueof Pap smear and colposcopy was individually compared by calculating sensitivity, specificity, positive predictive value, negative predictive value and likelihood ratio.
+Materials and Methods: A cross-sectional study was carried out between 2014 and 2016 in an out-patient setting at Alzahra teaching hospital of Tabriz University of Medical Sciences.
+After obtaining informed consent, all 315 participants with abnormal Pap test underwent colposcopy and biopsy from the abnormal areas.
+Cervical biopsy was considered as a gold standard and the diagnostic values of Pap smear and colposcopy were individually compared by calculating sensitivity, specificity, positive predictive value, negative predictive value, and likelihood ratio.

-Conclusion: According to our results, the colposcopy is a sensitive and specific method in differentiating benign cervical lesions from non-benign cervical lesions.
-The accuracy of Pap smear is intermediate in this regard, and the utility is limited and this method should not be considered as aprincipal factor intherapeutic decision making.
+Conclusions: Based on our results, the colposcopy is a sensitive and specific method in differentiating benign cervical lesions from non-benign cervical lesions.
+The accuracy of Pap smear is intermediate in this regard, and the utility is limited.
+Therefore, this method should not be considered as the main criterion for decision making.